‘Venice once was dear,

 The revel of the Earth,

 – Lord Byron.

 Venice is the city where Lord Byron created Don Juan catching inspiration for his romantic spirit.
 It is a mysterious city that will sing you lullabies and make you lost.
-The best experience in Venice is getting lost and being charmed by the combination of temples, streets, people, and water boats.
-Framey team prepared 25 amazing places which will create an unforgettable experience for you!
+One of the must-have experiences in Venice by boat is getting lost and being charmed by the combination of temples, streets, people, and water boats.
+Framey team prepared 25 amazing experiences on the boat which will create an unforgettable experience for you!

 This basilica is mostly known as the Salute, and its dome can be seen on most Venice postcards.
 Venice is full of magnificent temples, and the Framey team has also included the Salute in a list of “The most beautiful Venetian churches.”
 Its interior is painted by Titian and Tintoretto, and the most magnificent canvas is called “Marriage at Cana”.
 The church was constructed to celebrate the end of the plague in 1631.

 Every trip begins with finding a place to stay!
 The Gritti Palace is perfect if you want to live in a historical place.
 In fact, you would live in a former residence of Andrea Gritti, the Doge of the Venetian Republic.
 The friendly staff will make you feel you are at home, but the interior will stun you the way you would not even have to go out.
 And have at least one dinner here just to enjoy your meal with a Canal view.